Llano River sweeps away West Texas RV park, at least 4 missing - RV Travel

-At least four people are missing after the flooding Llano River in Junction, Texas washed away an RV park on Monday morning (Oct.
-8) in this small West Texas city reports the Daily Journal.
+At least four people are missing after the flooding Llano River in Junction, Texas, washed away an RV park on Monday morning (Oct.
+8) in this small West Texas city, reports the Daily Journal.

 Kimble County Sheriff Hilario Cantu said Monday morning that no fatalities have been confirmed in the floods in Junction, about 140 miles west of Austin, but that “all the RVs, everything, got swept away.”

 Cantu says state and local agencies using boats and helicopters are helping with the rescues.
-Police say the city of about 2,500 people has no electricity.
+Police say the city of about 2,500 people had been without electricity, but it’s been restored.

 National Weather Service meteorologist Aaron Woodward says the main flooding is along the South Llano River, next to the RV park.
 Woodward says radar estimates show that up to 12 inches of rain have fallen in the area since Sunday evening.